Winter Blues

 I loved winter until our kids, no matter how carefully I cared for them or bundled them up, got sick.
 I don’t remember any sick summers but plenty of cold days with colds.
 Eventually well-meaning busybodies usually badgered me into taking my children to the clinic, after which we usually returned with nothing more than expensive advice to “keep doing what you’re doing.”

-See the update below, but our tried-and-true methods held up pretty well against COVID-19.
+Our tried-and-true methods held up pretty well against COVID.
 After that I stand even stronger by the best tips from my doctor, pharmacist and other mothers.

-Our children now range in age from 11-24.
-When fevers struck our oldest as a child, my doctor advocated letting them burn.
+Decades ago when fevers struck our oldest child, my doctor advocated letting them burn.
 His nurse urged fever reducer for even a few tenths of a degree above normal.
-I remember trembling while rocking various children through the night, wondering if I should listen to my doctor or nurse.
-Without the moral support of my sister-in-law, I don’t think I would have persevered.
-I’m quick to watch for dehydration and offer small, frequent amounts of however much liquid a feverish child can keep down, particularly a nursing child, but I’m now a firm believer in my doctor’s method to incinerate germs.
+I trembled while rocking my child through the night, wondering if I should listen to my doctor or nurse.
+I don’t think I would have persevered without the moral support of my sister-in-law.
+Success gave me confidence, and I became quick to watch for dehydration and offer small, frequent amounts of however much liquid a feverish child could keep down, particularly a nursing child, but I’m now a firm believer in my doctor’s method to incinerate germs.
 I do intervene with a pain reliever that breaks fever if it is interfering with sleep, however.
 Usually after a few days, the fever has done its work and breaks on its own.
 I would enlist the help of a doctor if it doesn’t, in case it’s indicating a hidden condition that needs medical attention.

-Our children generally bounce back to health fast, but during our last bout of “flu-like illness,” the priceless advice of our pharmacist came into play.
-One day long ago in the medicine aisles, as I tried to decipher the over-the-counter ingredients, our pharmacist came alongside me and offered a brief tutorial that has seen us through more than two decades of childrearing.
+Our children generally bounced back to health, but during a bout of “flu-like illness,” I wandered the medicine aisles, trying to decipher the over-the-counter ingredients.
+Our pharmacist came alongside me and offered a brief tutorial that has seen us through almost three decades of childrearing.
 I already knew that sleep is necessary for recovery, but my pharmacist taught me that stopping a troublesome cough or runny nose with a decongestant like psuedoephedrine can bring on a sinus infection or pneumonia.
 Alternatively, a cough suppressant like dextromethorphan with an expectorant like guaifenesin can give relief and hasten healing.
 Similar to a fever, a cough is there for a reason and must be worked with rather than against.

 I also use a warm salt water gargle or drink vinegar water (2 teaspoons per cup) to tame a cough, along with lots of fluids.
 Honey is good for promoting respiratory health; vinegar is good for about anything.
 For a really stubborn cough that wakes me during the night, I peel and eat a whole orange, drinking a cup of warm honey lemon water afterwards if necessary.
 It rarely is.